mstark/eve_open_api/docs/CalendarApi.md

 List calendar event summaries

 Get 50 event summaries from the calendar.
 If no from_event ID is given, the resource will return the next 50 chronological event summaries from now.
-If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event  --- Alternate route: `/dev/characters/{character_id}/calendar/`  Alternate route: `/legacy/characters/{character_id}/calendar/`  Alternate route: `/v1/characters/{character_id}/calendar/`  --- This route is cached for up to 5 seconds
+If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event  --- Alternate route: `/legacy/characters/{character_id}/calendar/`  Alternate route: `/v1/characters/{character_id}/calendar/`  --- This route is cached for up to 5 seconds

 ### Example
 ```ruby